SBA Loans for Startups: The Essential Guide

 How can the SBA help me with my startup business?

-The Small Business Administration provides many resources and assistance beyond the SBA loan program.
-The agency provides extensive business guides to help you plan and launch a business.
+The Small Business Administration offers numerous resources and assistance beyond its loan program.
+The agency provides comprehensive business guides to help you plan and launch your business.

-In addition, the SBA provides federal contracting services and local assistance resources.
+Additionally, the SBA offers federal contracting services and local assistance resources.
 You can also find funding strategies beyond the loan program.

 Do SBA loans require a down payment?

-SBA 7(a) and 504 loans require a down payment between 10%-30%, depending on various factors.
+SBA 7(a) and 504 loans require a down payment of between 10% and 30%, depending on various factors.
 However, you do not need a down payment for the SBA Microloan, CAPLines of credit, or disaster loans.

 Do SBA loans require collateral?